Thomas grew up on a small farm and worked for his family business as a hand on a drill rig until the age of 19.

 A native of Warren, NJ, Allison Ruderman is the VP of People and Culture for Craveable Hospitality Group.

-Upon completing the Rotational Management Trainee program, Allison's interest in the hospitality industry was instantly piqued and she worked in operations at various Hillstone Group locations including Hillstone Santa Monica in Los Angeles, CA; R+D Kitchen and Houston's Beltline in Dallas, TX; Houston's Lenox in Atlanta, GA; and Hillstone Midtown in New York, New York.
+She went on to work in operations for Hillstone Restaurant Group, including stints at Hillstone Santa Monica in Los Angeles, CA; R+D Kitchen and Houston's Beltline in Dallas, TX; Houston's Lenox in Atlanta, GA; and Hillstone Midtown in New York, New York.

 Allison is extremely proud to work for a group that emphasizes individual empowerment and creativity and is honored to play a role in championing Craveable's strong people-oriented culture.
 Outside of work, Allison is still a total film buff.